TmGL/Sniper/README.md

 # TypeScript DiscordBot

 Very basic bot made in Typescript.

-This is unfinished.
+This has been discontinued.